BrianSigafoos/hugo_site/content/2025-12-14-autoformat.md

 date: 2025-12-14T10:00:00-05:00
 slug: autoformat
 title: Auto-format all changed files with one command, for your AI agent
 summary: Stop telling your AI agents how to auto-format your code.
 Give them one command that auto-formats all files correctly.
+Introducing fast-format-x (`ffx`).
 collection_swe_toolbox: true
 ---